How to Practice Intention Setting

 Balance being and becoming

-There is a contradiction inherent in the practice of intention – in fact it exists within all practice.
-At any given time you have the opportunity to “be” your intention and at the same time you’re constantly “becoming” it.
+There is a contradiction inherent in the practice of intention – in fact, it exists within all practice.
+At any given time, you have the opportunity to “be” your intention, and at the same time, you’re constantly “becoming” it.

-As you move through your life you will inevitably be reminded that you haven’t fully embodied your intention.
+As you move through your life, you will inevitably be reminded that you haven’t fully embodied your intention.
 Especially under challenging circumstances or when you become overly fixated on your goals.

-Month of Mindfulness
+FREE COURSE Month of Mindfulness

 More To Explore

-blog post 10 min gentle morning yoga wake up jennifer raye
+blog post yoga practice for kidney qi jennifer raye

 Read More →